A Signal Propagation Perspective for Pruning Neural Networks at Initialization: Introduction

 Our signal propagation perspective is inspired by the recent literature on dynamical isometry and mean-field theory~\cite{pennington2017resurrecting,poole2016exponential,saxe2013exact,schoenholz2016deep} where the objective is to understand and ensure faithful signal propagation while training.
 In this work, we extend this signal propagation perspective to network pruning at initialization by noting that \gls{CS} is a form of gradient signal.
 Then, we show that a sufficient condition to ensure faithful \gls{CS} is {\em layerwise dynamical isometry}, which is defined as the singular values of the layerwise Jacobians being close to one.
-Note that this is a stronger condition than {\em dynamical isometry} (singular values of the input-output Jacobian being concentrated around one), and yet, the initialization method suggested in existing works, \ie, {\em orthogonal initialization}~\cite{pennington2017resurrecting,xiao2018dynamical} in fact satisfies layerwise dynamical isometry and can be employed to obtain faithful \gls{CS}.
+Note that this is a stronger condition than {\em dynamical isometry} (singular values of the input-output Jacobian being concentrated around one), and yet, the initialization method suggested in existing works, \ie, {\em orthogonal initialization}~\cite{pennington2017resurrecting,xiao2018dynamical} in fact satisfies layerwise dynamical isometry and can be employed to obtain faithful \gls{CS}. }

+Moreover, we study signal propagation in the pruned sparse networks and its effect on trainability.
+We find that pruning neural networks can indeed break dynamical isometry, and hence, hinders signal propagation and degrades the training performance of the resulting sparse network.
+In order to address this issue, we propose a simple, yet effective data-free method to recover the layerwise orthogonality given the sparse topology, which in turn improves the training performance of the compressed network significantly.
+Our analysis further reveals that in addition to signal propagation, the choice of pruning method and sparsity level can influence trainability in sparse neural networks.

-Notice, perfect layerwise dynamical isometry cannot always be ensured in the modern networks that have components such as \acrlong{RELU} nonlinearities~\cite{pennington2017resurrecting} and/or batch normalization~\cite{yang2019mean}.
-However, even in such cases, our experiments on various modern architectures (including convolutional, residual and recurrent networks) indicate that \gls{CS} computed based on orthogonal initialization is robust and results in effective pruning consistently outperforming pruning based on other initializations.
+Perfect layerwise dynamical isometry cannot always be ensured in the modern networks that have components such as \acrlong{RELU} nonlinearities~\citep{pennington2017resurrecting} and/or batch normalization~\citep{yang2019mean}.
+Even in such cases, however, our experiments on various modern architectures (including convolutional and residual neural networks) indicate that connection sensitivity computed based on layerwise dynamical isometry is robust and consistently outperforms pruning based on other initialization schemes.
 This indicates that the signal propagation perspective is not only important to theoretically understand pruning at initialization, but also it improves the results of pruning for a range of networks of practical interest.